 - Details of any witnesses so your lawyer could get a witness statement for you

 - The contact information of the business you are going to be claiming against.
 Should you also know the insurer of the business, you can note this as well.

 - A complete medical report that states all of your injuries.

 - A list of all of the financial losses you have experienced because of the accident.

 - Details of the official liquidator if indeed the business has gone into liquidation.

-Again, we will provide a free consultancy session with one of our experienced advisors.
+Again, if you want to start a claim against a dissolved company, we will provide a free consultancy session with one of our experienced advisors.
 In this session, our personal injury solicitor will need the answers to two imperative facts to determine whether you have the basis for a successful claim.
 This includes the following:

 - The amount of excess the employee liability insurance policy specifies